So, you’re traveling. Across multiple time zones. With a baby.

 Here are my top tips:

-1. Avoid the Red Eye (When Possible)
+1. Avoid Domestic Red Eyes

 It’s nice to envision a scenario where we jump on the plane when your child is already asleep and they just magically stay sleeping through the entire flight arriving fresh and rested in a new land.
 While there certainly may be some babies who can adapt to this dream scenario, the odds are overwhelmingly against us.
 It’s much more likely that you’re both going to have an awful night and arrive at your destination frazzled and extremely overtired.
 If you’re traveling domestically and have the option to fly during the day, opt for a daytime flight and hope for a decent nap or two along the way.
 Since you’re going to arrive with some accumulated sleep debt anyway, it’s better to have this motion-induced sleep disrupt daytime naps rather than travel during periods of more restorative nighttime sleep.